benjnguyen/pedestrian-bike-data/README.md

 # How many crash reports did each district respond to?

 The data collected is an aggregation of crash reports answered by the police departments in Minnesota.
 The police departments are identified by districts.
-A natural question is how many crashes (and of what type of crash) did each district respond.
+A natural question is what type of crashes and how many of these crashes did each police department investigate?

 ![Rplot-district-crashes](https://user-images.githubusercontent.com/35606112/60136865-fdafdf80-976a-11e9-8d03-54bf97d75d6c.png)

 ![Rplot-district-crash-types](https://user-images.githubusercontent.com/35606112/60136970-3f408a80-976b-11e9-8fa7-bd8bff214984.png)